RISC-V: A Baremetal Introduction using C++. Interrupt Handling.

 But how does this reach our lambda function?
 There is some need for C++ tricks and an optional RISC-V trick.
 We need to extract the function object context of the lambda function, we need to store it somewhere for the raw interrupt handler to use, and we need to call the lambda as a method of that object.

-- To store context for an the IRQ handler, we can use another machine mode register
+• To store context for an the IRQ handler, we can use another machine mode register mscratch, although a global variable could also have been used.

-, although a global variable could also have been used. - To extract the lambda function object context, a templated function is used to access the generated lambda functor type.
-It’s important not to use
+• To extract the lambda function object context, a templated function is used to access the generated lambda functor type.
+It’s important not to use std::function here, as std::function makes use of the heap.

 The flow is:

-that calls an inlined static member_execute_handler
+1. Create a static function irq::handler_entry() that calls an inlined static member _execute_handler.

-on the pointer to the lambda functor object. - The lambda function is invoked.
+5. The lambda function is invoked.

 namespace irq {